 In April 2013, the Government announced new funding of £150 million for Physical Education (PE) and sport.
 This funding should be used to improve the quality and breadth of PE and Sport provision.

-Great consideration was given at Kempshott Juniors about the spending of our sports premium and how it could have the greatest impact on: teaching and learning in PE lessons; to increase the participation in sport, out of school hours; to improve the health and fitness of the children; to improve the equipment and resources and to increase the range of sports on offer.
+Great consideration has been given at Kempshott Juniors, about the spending of our sports premium and how it can have the greatest impact on: teaching and learning in PE lessons; to increase the participation in sport, out of school hours; to improve the health and fitness of the children; to improve the equipment and resources and to increase the range of sports on offer.
 Our Year 5 pupils enjoy their visits to the local Swimming Pool for lessons, this year 84% of our children can now swim competently, confidently and proficiently over a distance of at least 25 metres.
 76% use a range of strokes effectively and 49% perform safe self-rescue in different water based situations.